CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained

 CPCB standards are periodically reviewed in relation to evolving scientific assessment practices, monitoring infrastructure, and data availability.
 Revisions typically involve changes in reporting conventions, averaging structures, or pollutant inclusion, reflecting institutional monitoring priorities.

-WHO Global Air Quality Guidelines (2021) as International Reference Values
+WHO Air Quality Guidelines (AQG)

 Conceptual illustration showing the role of WHO guidelines as global scientific reference frameworks.